TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Recently, I visited friends who work in a township called Umlazi, near Durban, South Africa.
 Durban is the third largest city in the country, a tropical metropolis on the eastern coast.
 Visitors basking in the warm Indian waters and traders taking advantage of the largest ports in southern Africa have made it one of the most multicultural cities on the continent.

 But Umlazi is its own world.
 Unlike many townships, it has several shopping malls within its borders.
 The area is relatively self-contained.
 Incidentally, it seems the forced isolation of Apartheid has helped preserve a culture that might otherwise have assimilated into the surrounding city.
-Driving into Umlazi is like driving into the past, where traditions are practiced much as they were hundreds of years ago.
-On a hot, dusty Saturday morning, I’m in the back of a bakkie (truck), wearing a conservative skirt and blouse, on my way to witness one tradition in particular — the tomb unveiling.
+Driving into Umlazi is like moving into the past, where traditions are practiced much as they were hundreds of years ago.
+On a hot, dusty Saturday morning, I’m in the back of a bakkie (truck), wearing a conservative skirt and blouse, on my way to witness one tradition — the tomb unveiling.

 I survey the surroundings, looking for clues to what awaits in the tin sheds, the mangy stray dogs, the clucking chickens, and the barefoot children dribbling a can toward a makeshift soccer goal.

 But it’s really hard to be invisible when you’re one of the honored American guests.
-It’s hard to be invisible when you’re in Umlazi and you look like I do: blond, blue-eyed, and pale.
-People I don’t know want to take pictures with me.
+It’s hard to be invisible when you’re in Umlazi, and you look like I do: blond, blue-eyed, and pale.
+People I don’t even know want to take pictures with me.
 They want my phone number.
-The family give me and my American friends seats near the buffet, while many other family members and friends of the deceased — a woman I’ve never met, whose name I don’t know, with whom I have no connection — remain standing.
+The family gave me and my American friends seats near the buffet, while many other family members and friends of the deceased — a woman I’ve never met, whose name I don’t know, with whom I have no connection — remain standing.

-From what I’ve gathered based on conversation with locals, a tomb unveiling can happen as late as a year after the deceased has died.
-It can take that long for the family to raise the funds to make the tombstone, and the day is a celebration of the person’s life, a kind of closure.
 Traditionally, Zulus believe their ancestors are the mediators between the living and God, so this is also a time to show their ancestors that they’re remembered and respected.
 The family slaughters a cow and lays the hide over the body.
 Around the gravesite, family and friends dance, sing, and pray.

-Cows in the pature before slaughter.
+Cows in the pature before slaughter in South Africa.

-At a tomb unveiling, the focus may be on an individual, but it’s a communal affair.
-The family calls upon all the ancestors, and the descendants often take a moment prior to the event to speak to the deceased and talk of their own personal troubles — this ceremony seems to be as much about the community as it is about the one who has passed into afterlife.
+While the focus may be on an individual at a tomb unveiling, it’s a ultimately a communal affair.
+The family calls upon all the ancestors, and the descendants often take a moment before the event to speak to the deceased and talk of their own personal troubles — this ceremony seems to be as much about community catharsis, healing, and revitalization as it is about the one who has passed into the afterlife.

-The gathering is full of joy, a party rather than a funeral.
 Despite this atmosphere, I disappear to take a walk halfway through the festivities.
-I try to recharge, but feel guilty about my shyness, when so many locals are doing their best to make me feel at home, urging the famously strong Zulu beer on me.
-All at an event that, really, should have nothing to do with me.
-I wonder if it was selfish of me to intrude on such a private event.
+I try to rejuvenate, but feel guilty about my shyness when so many locals are doing their best to make me feel at home, urging the famously strong Zulu beer on me.
+All at an event that should have absolutely nothing to do with me.
+I wonder if I was selfish to intrude on such a private event.

 And then I’m jolted into this Africa by a rhino sighting, or the peacock in my backyard, or a group of Zulu women stroking my blond hair and introducing me as a particular friend.